 |3.22,4 (M0 step)||71||45||92|

-- Includes processors with 1-MB and 2-MB (3.2 GHz processor only) iL3 cache
+- These processors include ones with 1-MB and 2-MB (3.2 GHz processor only) iL3 cache.